digital-land-attic/brownfield-land-collection-old/README.md

 Collect data published by each Local Planning Authority, validate the publications, and build a national [dataset](dataset).

+You can explore data with a geospatial position on our [map](https://digital-land.github.io/map/).

 # Collection

 The source list of registers collected is kept and maintained in [dataset/brownfield-land.csv](dataset/brownfield-land.csv).